atomfrede/generator-jhipster-leaflet/README.md

 # generator-jhipster-leaflet

-> Install a sample of ui/leaflet maps on your JHipster application.
+> Install a sample of ui-leaflet maps on your JHipster application.

 ## Credits